Dan Meuser

 Daniel Philip Meuser (/'mjuːzər/ MEW-zər; born February 10, 1964) is an American businessman and politician serving as the U.S. representative for Pennsylvania's 9th congressional district since 2019.
 A Republican, he previously served as the secretary of revenue in the cabinet of Pennsylvania governor Tom Corbett.
 He was previously president of the Pride Corporation, a manufacturer of motorized wheelchairs in the Wilkes-Barre/Scranton metro area of Pennsylvania, and currently serves the company as a board member and consultant.
-He has testified before Congress regarding the criticality for federal practices surrounding rights and caring for the disabled.

 On January 6, 2021, Meuser was among the 147 Republican members of Congress who voted against the certification of the results of the 2020 United States presidential election.

 Business career

 Meuser was an executive at Pride Mobility Products, a business he built with his brother Scott and his father Stan.
 His brother, Scott Meuser, is the chairman and CEO of the company.
 Meuser left the company in August 2008 to pursue a career in public service.
 He had worked there since 1988.
 Although he left his position, he remained on the company's board of directors.
 During Meuser's tenure at Pride, the company grew from $2 million in sales to over $400 million.
 In 2002, Pride paid $80,000 to settle a government investigation that a Pride customer referral program intended to connect interested consumers with Pride product retailers was not compliant because retailers were required to pay Pride between $10 and $25 per referral as opposed to a flat annual fee.

-In 2006, Meuser received HomeCare magazine's HomeCaring Award, which recognized his work in the home medical equipment industry.
+Early political career

+Meuser was appointed Secretary of Revenue by Governor Tom Corbett after more than two decades in the private sector.
+In 2010, Politics Magazine called Meuser a "Former congressional candidate and northeast PA money man".
+Pennsylvania residents speculated about his appointment by Corbett given that he was one of the largest donors to Corbett's 2009–2010 campaign, making a total of 26 contributions totaling $76,394.
+There is concern over a recent $103 million computer modernization system for the Pennsylvania Department of Revenue being performed by Accenture, a global technology consultant that the state of Maryland had previously fired by for a similar project due to wasteful spending and missed deadlines.